hapax/hapax.github.io/assets/reality.md

 You get the idea.
 Sometimes, people say that science, by insisting on explanations, empties the universe of mystery and meaning.
-But I think the opposite is true; it makes it full, and there is no better place to seek mystery than the natural world.
+But I think the opposite is true: it makes it full, and there is no better place to seek mystery than the natural world.
 You're not going exhaust it any time soon!
 It's like the surface of a balloon; the more we know, the more we